jsdelivr/data.jsdelivr.com/README.md

  - All responses are in JSON.
  - All error responses have `status` and `message` properties.
  - Additional [query string options](#query-string-options) are supported where appropriate.

+## Restrictions

+Neither jsDelivr CDN nor this API supports packages larger than 50 MB.
+Trying to get a list of files using the API will result in a `403` response.

 ### List package versions